CSLewin/APBW/mess/Combat Procedure.md

 Sometimes you've just gotta chop heads.
 Combat basically works like this:
 1. Everyone rolls initiative.
 You roll your good die if you saw it coming; you roll your bad die if it's a surprise.
 Good dice and bad dice aren't *that* far apart; sometimes the foeman's bad day is better than your best.
 2. At the start of your turn, roll your good discipline die to generate **momentum**.
 Then, spend that momentum to do stuff; costs in momentum are written as **[number]M.**
 3. If you're at the right range to Strike your target and you can afford the momentum to do it, it happens.
-When a foe is out of hits, they're dead (or disabled, if you prefer).
+When a foe is out of hits, they're dead (or disabled, if you prefer; see "Strike to Disable").
+4. If an enemy Strikes you, you can pay the momentum to actively defend youself by Parrying (high risk/reward), Dodging (moderate risk/reward), or Blocking (low risk/reward but requires a shield that can degrade over time).
+If you can't or don't want to actively defend, you can passively defend by paying 1 momentum, even if this leaves you with negative momentum.
+You can also decide to forgo self-defense and rely entirely on your armor.
+5. If you fail or don't bother to defend yourself and the enemy successfully Strikes you, roll your Armor Die.
+Dangerous enemies will impose a negative modifier on this roll; VERY dangerous foes will make you roll more than once.
+If you roll a 1 or lower on your Armor Die, the enemy's blow struck true and you take a hit.
+6. For every hit you suffer over your maximum, you roll a cumulative 1d6 on the DIRE WOUNDS table.
+Generally, 1-5 is Very Sad, 6-10 is Disabled, 11-15 is Disfigured, 16-20 is Mauled, 21-25 is Merely Dead, and 26+ is Impressively Dead (such that it affects allies who witness it).

 ## Initiative